NBPub/MusicDB-sql-practice/README.md

 # MusicDB-sql-practice
 Collection of python scripts used to evaluate + fix music collection.

 Switching to a tag-based music player, from one based on directory structure, provided motivation to clean up my library.
 So I used the process to learn Python's [SQLite](https://docs.python.org/3/library/sqlite3.html#) module.
 Conveniently, a nice SQLite [tutorial site](https://www.sqlitetutorial.net/) uses a music library as an example.
-I used [DB Browser for SQLite](https://sqlitebrowser.org/) to browse the database and craft queries. [last.fm] was used as a check for album release years and to fill missing cover art.
-Their [API](https://www.last.fm/api/show/album.getInfo) does not provide release date, as indicated, so I had to scrape album pages for rlease year.
+I used [DB Browser for SQLite](https://sqlitebrowser.org/) to browse the database and craft queries. [last.fm](last.fm) was used as a check for album release years and to fill missing cover art.
+Their [API](https://www.last.fm/api/show/album.getInfo) does not provide release date, as indicated, so I had to scrape album pages for release year.

 ## Packages Utilized:
 * [python](https://www.python.org/) **3.8.12**
-* [mutagen](https://mutagen.readthedocs.io/en/latest/) **1.45.1**  - read/modify tags *collection only contained MP3, MP4, and OGG files*
+* [mutagen](https://mutagen.readthedocs.io/en/latest/) **1.45.1**  - read/modify tags, *note: collection only contained MP3, MP4, and OGG files*
 * [tqdm](https://tqdm.github.io/) **4.62.3** - progress bars make everything better
 * [rich](https://rich.readthedocs.io/en/stable/introduction.html) **10.16.2**- colors make things better, too
 * [pywin32](https://pypi.org/project/pywin32/) - needed to adjust file attributes, such as unhiding.